betterscientificsoftware/bssw.io/Articles/Blog/2020-03-making-myself-better.md

-that a lot of classes in "STNM 501: Intro to Stone Masonry" would have been of the form "If you put the chisel to this place of the rock, it will flake off in that way, and you end up with the shape you are looking for".
+that a lot of classes in "STNM 501: Intro to Stone Masonry" would have been of the form "If you put the chisel to this place of the rock, it will flake off in that way, and you end up with the shape you are looking for."
 That's like writing software: translating an abstract algorithm into code.
 The part that I imagine as so much more interesting comes in "STNM 502: Advanced Stone Masonry": "Think about what happens if you put the chisel in that place but you accidentally hit it at the wrong